kiranchigurupati/port-folio/README.md

 My portfolio project is about Telugu Movies.

 #Review
-In my portfolio site I used css,html.
+In my portfolio site I used css and html.

 #Specs
 At the end of the lesson, will have a portfolio page added to their website.
 The portfolio page will list all of the projects we'll complete in our studies, and help begin a decent resume of your coding skills!
 In this lesson, we also delve a bit deeper into Cascading Style Sheets (CSS) and hyperlinks.